ethan890914/RA-ProAgent/setup_resources_n8n.md

-# Resources for apa_cases_storage
+# Resources for task library

-Note: To execute apa_cases_storage, you should setup
+Note: To execute task library, you should set up
 1. n8n credentials (ProAgent uses n8n to execute its workflow.)
-2. All input that is referenced in the queries inside apa_cases_storage.
+2. All input that is referenced in the queries inside `task_library/`.

 ## n8n credentials
 1. Gmail OAuth2 API